-Literacy Xprize starts field tests of semifinalist apps in LA, Philadelphia and Dallas
+Literacy XPRIZE starts field tests of semifinalist apps in LA, Philadelphia and Dallas

 - People for Words – an archaeology-themed learning game

-And from Kerala, India and Hong Kong respectively:
+And from Kerala, India and Hong Kong, respectively:

-- Autocognita – focuses on boosting users’ ability to teach themselves (i.e. constructivism)
+- AutoCognita – focuses on boosting users’ ability to teach themselves (i.e. constructivism)

 - AmritaCREATE – “culturally appropriate” content that teaches life and reading skills

-You can learn more about the teams and their approaches (and view a video like the above for each one) at the Xprize page.
+You can learn more about the teams and their approaches (and view a video like the above for each one) at the XPRIZE page.

 0